 - 1. Disregarding the authority and/or directive of school personnel in a manner which substantially interferes with the teacher's ability to teach and the students' ability to learn. - 2.
 Intentional or reckless shoving, pushing, or engaging in minor altercations (e.g. pushing past another student). - 3.
-Refusal to put away cell phone in designated area during classroom time.
-NEW - 4.
+Refusal to put away cell phone or other personal internet-enabled device during classroom time. - 4.
 Intentional or reckless damage to school property. - 5.
 Engage in any form of academic misconduct.
 Examples of academic misconduct include, but are not limited to: - Plagiarism - Cheating - Copying - Altering records - Assisting another student in any of the above actions